Introduction

 We will respond as soon as possible to your email enquiry.
 However, please be aware that during peak periods the office is very busy and there may be a turnaround time of approximately 48 hours.

-The TOChina Hub Manager is Mr. Kavinda Navaratne.
-Upon appointment, arranged via email, he may be reached at:
+The TOChina Summer School Program Manager is Ms. Martina Blotto.
+Upon appointment, arranged via email, she may be reached at:

 Room 1D325, “LUIGI EINAUDI” CAMPUS, LUNGODORA SIENA 100/A TORINO – ITALY